• Menu

 Black Walnut Closed Chocolate brown-purple Hard Good Excellent for carving, Has an extremely beautiful grain pattern.

 The black walnut is considered the king of carving woods.
-It’s the hardest wood among the four types of woods discussed above.
+It’s the hardest wood among the four types of wood discussed above.
 Thus, it might not be a good choice for a beginner.

 Black Walnut